 Mr. Whitman founded the predecessor to the Third Avenue Funds in 1986 and M.J.
 Whitman, a full service broker-dealer affiliated with Third Avenue in 1974.
 He managed the flagship Third Avenue Value Fund since inception in 1990 through March 1, 2012.
 He was Third Avenue's Chief Investment Officer from its founding through January 2010.

 For over 30 years, Mr. Whitman was a Distinguished Management Fellow at the Yale School of Management.
 He is also an honorary trustee at Syracuse University, his undergraduate alma mater and home to the Whitman School of Management.
-He is the author of The Aggressive Conservative Investor, Value Investing - A Balanced Approach and Distress Investing: Principles and Technique.
+He is the author of The Aggressive Conservative Investor, Value Investing - A Balanced Approach, Distress Investing: Principles and Technique and, most recently, Modern Security Analysis: Understanding Wall Street Fundamentals, which he views as a modern successor text to the work of Benjamin Graham and David Dodd.
 He holds a master's degree in Economics from The New School For Social Research and is a magna cum laude Syracuse graduate.
 Mr. Whitman is a board member at Tel Aviv University's Institute for National Security Studies.
 He is a frequent speaker and commenter within the financial services community.

 Chief Executive Officer